szkny/dotfiles/README.md

 $ ~/dotfiles/dotfilesLink.sh
 ```

-If you use vim-plug, you can make development environment by following command in neovim.
+If I use vim-plug, I can make development environment by following command in neovim.
 ([Vim-plug](https://github.com/junegunn/vim-plug))
 ```
 :PlugInstall